warunatrivet/uwazi_test/Import-CSV.md

 1. The “title” is required and serves to identify a record.
 It does not have to be unique.
 1. The “date added” is filled automatically with information during the import into Uwazi.
 1. The names of columns should not contain empty spaces, use the actual property name/key value of the template field.
 You can find these values via the api: https://your_uwazi_url/api/templates.
-1. The pipe symbol `|` is to be used as separator in a field with multiple values.
+1. The pipe symbol `|` is to be used as the separator in a field with multiple values.
 1. To import geolocation data, the coordinates data should be included in one column with the latitude coordinates first and the longitude coordinates next with no spaces, separated by the pipe symbol.
 In the CSV file, this column should be named 'geolocation'.
 1. For links to external documents what you want to migrate to a Rich Text property in Uwazi, use the convention `[Name](link)`, for example `[HURIDOCS Micro-thesauri](https://www.huridocs.org/resource/micro-thesauri/)`.
 To import hyperlinks the Uwazi link property, follow the "label|url" protocol.
 1. It is possible to import different CSV files into the same template.